scbizu/Astral/readme.md

 Astral
 ---
-Astral is a WIP bot based on wechat-go and telegram-go,it will provide some useful and interesting features.
+Astral is a WIP bot based on telegram-go,it will provide some useful and interesting features.

 All features will provide as a plugin (package).

+Internal Feature List:

-* Feature Lists
+* TodayAnime

-    * Wechat
+* Sayhi

-    * Telegram
+* PY

+The design is inspired by [wechat-go](https://github.com/songtianyi/wechat-go)

+[@Astral](https://t.me/AstralAwesomeBot) in Telegram to get more information

 Just enjoy it :)